w3f/polkadot-wiki/docs/general/miscellaneous.md

 In principle, Polkadot is a management system which maintains its system through on-chain governance.

-Polkadot's approach to management starts with sharding, which is essentially a dedicated CPU core.
+Polkadot's approach to management starts with sharding, creating a set of parachain slots that essentially serve as dedicated CPU cores.